hpcc-systems/HPCC-Platform/helm/hpcc/docs/storage.md

 In some situations the default permissions for the mounted volumes do not allow the hpcc user to write to the storage.
 Setting this option ensures the ownership of the volume is changed before the main process is started.

 * subPath: \<string>
-This property provides an optional sub directory within \<prefix> to use as the root directory.
+This property provides an optional sub-directory within \<prefix> to use as the root directory.
 Most of the time the different categories of data will be stored in different locations and this option is not needed.
 However, if there is a requirement to store two categories of data in the same location, then it is legal to have two storage planes use the same prefix/path and different categories as long as the rest of the plane definitions are identical (except for the name and the subPath).
 The subPath property allows the data to reside in separate directories so they cannot clash.

 * secret: \<string>
 This provides the name of any secret that is required to access the plane's storage.
 It it currently unused, but may be required once inter-cluster remote file access is finished.